April 24, 2021

-- Low — default for most recurring meets.
-This is important as this will make people less reliant on recurring meetings and schedule on-demand meets when questions/problems arise.
+- Low — default for most recurring topics.
+This is important as this will make people less reliant on recurring meetings and schedule on-demand topics when questions/problems arise.

 - Lowest — default for all the casual/informal discussions.
 E.g. 1-1s between peers.